osazeejedi/ai-editor-backend/RAILWAY_DEPLOYMENT.md

 - **Deployment Fails**: Check the logs in Railway dashboard for specific errors
 - **Storage Issues**: Verify your Supabase credentials and bucket permissions
 - **Memory/CPU Limits**: If you encounter resource limits, consider upgrading your Railway plan
+- **OpenCV Errors**: If you see errors like `ImportError: libGL.so.1: cannot open shared object file: No such file or directory`, make sure the `nixpacks.toml` file is properly configured with all necessary system dependencies.
+You may need to add additional libraries depending on your specific OpenCV usage.

 ## Important Notes for Production